instancer-kirik/combocounter/README.md

-# Comboc
+# Combo Chracker

 A high-performance combo tracking system written in C with Clay UI integration.

 ## Overview

-Comboc is a lightweight, efficient combo tracking library designed for games and interactive applications.
+Combo Chracker is a lightweight, efficient combo tracking library designed for games and interactive applications.
 It provides:

 - Fast, predictable combo tracking and scoring
 - Configurable combo decay and multiplier systems